patricklaf/SNMP/README.md

 }
 ```

-[Manager.ino](examples/Manager/Manager.ino) is a complete exemple of an SNMP manager implementation.
+[Manager.ino](examples/Manager/Manager.ino) is a complete example of an SNMP manager implementation.

-[MPOD.ino](examples/MPOD/MPOD.ino) is another exemple of an SNMP manager implementation with use of SETREQUEST.
+[MPOD.ino](examples/MPOD/MPOD.ino) is another example of an SNMP manager implementation with use of SETREQUEST.

-[Advanced.ino](examples/Advanced/Advanced.ino) is the more complex exemple.
+[Advanced.ino](examples/Advanced/Advanced.ino) is the more complex example.
 It shows how to write an SNMP agent able to handle GETREQUEST, GETNEXTREQUEST and SETREQUEST and generate TRAP, INFORMREQUEST and SNMPV2TRAP.

 ## Limitations
 - Message size is limited to 512 bytes